-By determining exactly what you do want them to think of you, you can go about creating your personal branding and make fashion decisions from there.
+By determining exactly what you do want them to think of you, you can go about creating your personal brand and then make fashion decisions from there.

-Choose specific words you want them to use to describe you in your head:
+Choose specific words you want people to use to describe you:

-If you are honest with yourself, how much effort are you putting into intentionally aligning your appearance with your personal brand, and how you want others to perceive you and your success?
+If you’re honest with yourself, how much effort are you putting into intentionally aligning your appearance with how you want others to perceive your personal brand?

-Now, you have an idea of what you want your personal brand to convey, but who has time to execute it on a day to day basis?
+Even when you have an idea of what you want your personal brand to convey, who has the time to execute it themselves on a day to day basis?